 What were the challenges and how we overcame them

 Now Wendy’s team is able to receive new visits online, check reports on visits and payments.
-More than 80% of new clients came from our website.
+More than 70% of new clients come from our website.
 The system also allows Wendy to recruit new caregivers.
-All of that happened due to proper SEO optimization only.
+All of that happened due to proper SEO optimization and word of mouth.
 No additional advertising costs were necessary.

 As you see, technology can really become a handy tool for a caregiving company.
 First, it diminishes the effort required for managing that kind of business.
 Second, it raises profitability and makes payments processing clear.
 Third, resolves recruitment matters.